Erin School of English Policies

 Please note that any students with a low record of attendance (less than 75%) will not be issued with supporting student letters and will be reported to GNIB.
 If your name was removed from the current list of students due to non-attendance, you must contact reception and pay a registration fee of €20 euro to re-register.

 You must bring your attendance card or a clear picture of it on your phone (showing your photo, name & QR code) every day.

 Studying at Erin School of English

-All students must complete the online placement test two weeks before arrival and attend a speaking test on the first day of their course.
+All students must complete the online placement test 4 weeks before arrival and attend a speaking test on the first day of their course.
 Failure to complete the placement test may result in the start of your classes being delayed.
 Your class takes place from Monday to Friday.
 All students must have a copy of the class textbook, books are taken on loan from the school at the price of 35 euro (non-refundable).
 If the textbook is kept in good condition (no writing, water spills, etc.) the school will exchange it for you when you change level or class.
 All books must be returned to the school at the end of the course in the same condition as the book was provided in.
 Any student who does not return their book will not be provided with any exit letters.
-By signing this policy you agree that if you damage the course book you will have to pay for it at the cost of 35 euro.

 Classes include studying grammar, vocabulary, pronunciation as well as skills such as reading, writing, speaking and listening.
 They are mapped against ‘can-do’ statements from the Common European Framework of Languages (CEFR).
 Our goal is to improve your communicative competence in English i.e. to improve both your language skills and social knowledge of how to use English appropriately.
 Your teacher has a university Degree and a QQI recognized EFL qualification.